On the Drive:

 Quick vertical entry of the blade

-Quick vertical entry of the blade, or in other words a quick catch, is exhibited by an equal and minimal splash on either side of the blade.
+The quick vertical entry of the blade, or in other words a quick catch, is exhibited by an equal and minimal splash on either side of the blade.
+This is indicative of the resultant blade horizontal velocity exactly matching the boat velocity as the blade is it is being entered into the still water.
 The blade should go in quickly but needs an upward movement of the hands to assist the downward moving blade.
 Gravity alone will not do the trick.
-As the stroke rate increases the relative blade splash will increase but will remain equal on both sides of the blade as an effort is made to catch as close to the speed of the boat relative to the still water while maintaining as maximum a blade angle as possible.
+As the stroke rate increases with the relative blade splash will increase but will remain equal on both sides of the blade as an effort is made to catch as close to the speed of the boat relative to the still water while maintaining as maximum a blade angle as possible.

 Bury the blade below the surface

 Following a quick vertical entry, an athlete needs to bury the blade completely.
-This is critical to not allow any blade slip while at the same time not expending too much energy right at the catch.
+This is critical to not allowing significant blade slip while at the same time not expending too much energy right at the catch.
 Note, however, the faster the boat class and the higher the stroke rate, the earlier the maximum power application will be able to be made.
+See photo of an elite single sculler rowing over 40 spm.

 Prevent mounding of water before the blade

 This is a manifestation of applying too much pressure too early before the blade is fully buried.
 Visually this will result in distorting the puddle formed rather than translating into greater boat speed.
-Essentially the athlete is shoveling the water along and not connecting and moving the boat.
+Essentially the athlete is shoveling the water along with a shallow blade that does not connect well well with water to pry the boat along.

 Prevent cavitation or air entrainment before the blade

-Examining the image of handle speed curve on the left, notice the sharp, steep increase at the catch, this the graphical signature of a quick catch.
-Immediately after the catch, the dip to the minimum angular velocity cannot be avoided.
-This dip is due to the blade being locked in the water (which is not moving) while simultaneously the boat is moving at the lowest velocity of the stroke cycle until the rower attains a mechanical advantage, due to blade angle, and begins handle (and boat) acceleration.
-On the handle speed curve, in general, a slope upward is blade acceleration, down is deceleration and level is constant velocity.
+Examining the image of handle speed curve on the left, notice the sharp, steep increase at the catch, this is the graphical signature of a quick catch.
+Immediately after the catch, the sharp dip of the curve to the minimum angular velocity cannot be avoided.
+This dip is due to the blade being locked in the water (which is not moving) while simultaneously forced to match the boat velocity which is moving at the lowest velocity of the stroke cycle until the rower attains a mechanical advantage, due to blade angle, beginning handle (and boat) acceleration.
+On the handle speed curve, in general, an “upward slope” denotes blade acceleration, a “downward slope” indicates deceleration and “level slope” is shows constant velocity.
 The steeper the slope and the longer the stroke, the faster the boat will go.
-Note the mirroring of the curve during the recovery, particularly the speed up just before the catch, where we try to maintain momentum, and in turn velocity just before the catch.
+Note: The mirroring of the drive curve during the recovery, particularly the speed up just before the catch, is where we try to maintain momentum, and in turn velocity just before the catch!

-When analyzing handle speed in an indoor rowing tank, the curve is quite-smoothed out since we are using the water as resistance force by pulling through it.
+When analyzing handle speed in an indoor rowing tank, the curve is quite smoothed out since we are using the water as a resistance force caused by intentionally balancing some blade-slip, with a force that is similar to that which is achieved in a boat.
 This is unlike the actual boat situation where we anchor the oar into the water.
 There, the blade translation path as seen from above relative to the boat is roughly two intersecting parabolic curves resulting from the water passing first: Tip to tail and then reversing relative to the blade face because of variations of lift and drag generated forces.
 In either case of boat or tank graphically the slope of the curve shows acceleration, with acceleration being rate of change (rise over run) of oar angular velocity.

 To maximize boat velocity, during the Drive phase, in a sculling boat it is important to be aware of unequal force application due to the inherent “crossover” of the hands.
 Having the hands too far apart in the horizontal plane and/or the vertical plane can cause the unequal application of force.
 Nesting one’s hands at the “crossover point,” can mitigate this issue.
 With equal force application on the Drive phase, the goal for all members of a sculling boat should follow the same convention: “Right-hand leads into the body and left-hand, leads away, the left hand is rigged slightly higher than the right hand.”